rabbitControl/website/content/_index.md

 +++
-description = "Expose parameters from any application and control them from a GUI.
-A binary data-format definition to describe data values and user interface elements.
-It is intended to expose parameters (values) from a host application to a client in a defined way.
-UI clients can update values at the host application." title = "RabbitControl - Instant GUI" draft = false
+description = "Control parameters exposed from any application.
+Choose a carrot to control parameters from your phone, browser or desktop." title = "RabbitControl - Remote Control Anything"
+draft = false
 +++

 {{< figure src="rcp-hackathon-quer-6.jpg" >}}